Memphis Redbirds: Pacific Coast League (1998–2020)

 In March 2014, the Redbirds were purchased by their major league parent club, the St. Louis Cardinals.
 The transaction also included the City of Memphis acquiring AutoZone Park and then leasing it to the team.
 Ron Warner led his club to a first-place finish (79–64), clinching the American Conference South.
 They were defeated in the conference series, three games to one, by Omaha, who later won the PCL title.
 The 2015 club, under manager Mike Shildt, finished in second place (73–71), two games behind the Round Rock Express.

 The Cardinals sold their majority interest in the team to Peter B. Freund of Trinity Baseball Holdings in March 2016.
 Memphis ended the 2016 season in fourth place with a 65–77 record.
 Prior to the 2017 season, the Redbirds unveiled new logos and uniforms.
 The primary logo is designed to look like a neon sign, such as those seen on nearby Beale Street, consisting of the team name and a redesigned image of team mascot, Rockey the Redbird.
-A secondary logo uses similar neon tubing to form a "M" in the shape of a music note to honor the city's blues and rock 'n' roll heritage.
+A secondary logo uses similar neon tubing to form an "M" in the shape of a music note to honor the city's blues and rock 'n' roll heritage.
 Led by PCL Manager of the Year Stubby Clapp, the 2017 Redbirds clinched the division title with a 91–50 record.
 They went on to defeat the Colorado Springs Sky Sox, 3–2, to win the American Conference championship.
 In the PCL finals, the Redbirds defeated the El Paso Chihuahuas, 3–2, to win their third PCL championship.
 Memphis lost the Triple-A National Championship Game, 5–3, against the International League's Durham Bulls, whom they also faced in 2009.

-Stubby Clapp won the PCL Manager of the Year Award again in 2018.
-Right-hander Dakota Hudson won the PCL Pitcher of the Year Award, a first for Redbirds pitchers.
+Stubby Clapp won the PCL Manager of the Year Award for a second time in 2018.
+Right-hander Dakota Hudson won the PCL Pitcher of the Year Award.
 The team once again finished with the league's best record, winning the 2018 American Southern Division title with an 83–57 record.
 They defeated the Oklahoma City Dodgers, three games to one, to win the American Conference championship.
 The Redbirds won their second PCL championship in as many years by beating the Fresno Grizzlies, 3–1.
 They went on to win the 2018 Triple-A National Championship against the Durham Bulls, 14–4.
 First baseman Alex Mejia was named the game's MVP.

 Memphis finished the 2019 season in second place with a 69–71 record under manager Ben Johnson.

 The start of the 2020 season was postponed due to the COVID-19 pandemic before ultimately being cancelled on June 30.